 Upon enrollment, each new student is placed in a peer group comprised of between eight to ten students assigned to a Primary Therapist, overseen by our Clinical Director.
 The Primary Therapist will have already spoken to the student’s prior therapists and will be fully prepared to aid the student’s transition to Monarch School.
-Our clinical team utilizes a variety of evidence-based approaches including: Family Systems, Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Trauma Focused CBT, Client Centered Therapy, and Object Relations.
+Our clinical team utilizes a variety of evidence-based approaches including: Family Systems, Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Trauma Focused CBT, Client Centered Therapy, International Association of Eating Disorder Professionals (IAEDP), Eye Movement Desensitization and Reprocessing (EMDR), EAGALA (Equine) Therapy, on-campus 12 Step Recovery, and Object Relations.
 We consider our varied theoretical backgrounds and perspectives as one of our greatest strengths.

 The Primary Therapist and the student’s parents have weekly treatment planning sessions via phone calls, in which they develop collaborative strategies to address both the student’s individual issues and their relationships within the family.
 These sessions cover topics such as setting boundaries, improving communication strategies, planning for post-Monarch, evaluating extended family relationships and determining appropriate peer relationships.
 Also, since academics are such an integral aspect of an adolescent’s life, much attention is given to academic issues with an eye to both current struggles or obstacles and future academic aspirations.